Lauren Turner: Characterisation

 Vandenbergh revealed that she did not get much of a synopsis about her character's personality and had to establish herself as Lauren during the first week on air.
 She told a writer for SOAP magazine, "The only real brief I was given was her relationship with her mother and father and the fact that she was really headstrong and right into horses, and that's about it.
 To this day I still don't know what her birthday is."
 The actress stated that when you looked at Lauren you knew she was the girl next door and went on to describe her as "really happy".
 She added "I looked so Australian with my pony tail and my horsey clothes on and no make-up, so I was the ideal Lauren even before I'd read the scripts."
 Lauren is the daughter of Lou and Kathy Carpenter (Tina Bursill) and the sister of Guy Carpenter (Andrew Williams) and Ling Mai Chan (Khym Lam).

-Lauren grew up with her mother, following the breakdown of her parents' marriage.
+Lauren grew up with her mother, Kathy, following the breakdown of her parents' marriage.
 Kathy made Lauren study hard, while time with Lou was more fun.
 This led Lauren to grow up wanting to please her father and she started working with horses because Lou was a keen rider.
 Lauren arrived in Erinsborough on her horse Chucka Mental.
 The storyline was brought in because Oliver had a passion for them, but Vandenbergh revealed that she was unused to horses and had to have a course of intense riding lessons prior to filming.
 She said "The week before I started on the show I had an accident and the bruising on my leg was the size of a football!
 There I was having to ride a horse on screen when I could barely walk on to the set!"
 She called the horse that played Chucka Mental "amazing" and revealed that he had starred in The Man from Snowy River, so he understood the word "action".